Parse dataset path into group and dataset components

 cat("✓ SVD computed - canonical correlations extracted\n")

-# Get dimensions for coefficient computation
+# Get dimensions needed for coefficient computation

 res <- sapply(matrices, bdgetDim_hdf5, filename = filename)